-- Remove the shell.
-That’s right you can always remove the lobster meat from the shell before cooking (instructions below).
+- Remove the shell during prep time.
 The tail meat can also be gently lifted or loosened from the shell with your hands or even with a butter knife and lay back in the shell.

 - Submerge lobster tail in cold water.
 Plunge cooked lobster tails into ice water to stop the cooking process and to release the meat from the shell.

 How Can You Tell Lobster Tails are Cooked?